Smithson Valley High School: History

-Smithson Valley High School was established in 1976 and was named after Benjamin Smithson, who was one of the first Texas Rangers., and an early settler in the area.
+Smithson Valley High School was established in 1976 and was named after Benjamin Smithson, who was one of the first Texas Rangers, and an early settler in the area.

 In 2007, some students were sent to the new Canyon Lake High School.
 Before the split, Smithson Valley's student enrollment reached as high as 2,500 students.

-The enrollment for the 2010 school year was 2,062.
-76% of students enrolled at that time were Caucasian, 20% Hispanic, and 3% African American.
-There was a student to teacher ratio of one to sixteen compared to the Texas average of one to twelve.
-98% of enrolled students graduate in 2010.
+The enrollment for the 2021-22 school year was 2,584.
+As of that time, 15% of students were economically disadvantaged.
+56.1% of students enrolled as of the 2021-22 school year were Caucasian, 35.2% Hispanic, 2.7% African American, and 6% other.
+The ratio of male to female students was 1:1 as of 2023.
+There was a student-to-teacher ratio of sixteen to one compared to the Texas average of twelve to one.
+98% of enrolled students graduate in 2023.

+After Pieper High School opened, enrollment at Smithson Valley was reduced.

 Athletics

 The Smithson Valley Rangers compete in a variety of sports.
-The school is part of District 27-6A.
-In football, Smithson Valley has traveled to the University Interscholastic League State 5A Championship Game two times and the State 4A Championship Game once, resulting in three losses.
+The school is part of District 12-5A.
+In football, Smithson Valley has traveled to the University Interscholastic League State 5A Championship Game four times and the State 4A Championship Game once, resulting in four losses and one 5A state championship title in 2024 under Coach Larry Hill.
 The current football coach, Larry Hill, has been head of all athletics since 1993.
 Smithson Valley also offers club lacrosse, band, dance team, cheerleading, NJROTC, FFA, National Forensic League, and foreign language clubs along with several interest clubs.